abpio/abp-commercial-docs/en/modules/language-management.md

 #### Language Texts

-Language texts page is used to manage texts in different languages.
+The language texts page is used to manage texts in different languages.

 ![language-management-language-texts-page](../images/language-management-language-texts-page.png)